billynyh/random-coding/octopress/source/_posts/2014-03-24-gatekeeper.markdown

 If you are somebody with an incredible amount of passion for high quality, you may be compelled to become a gatekeeper at some point in your life.
 {% endblockquote %}

-I read this article last night, this is interesting because I just had a similar "discussion" with my team leads last week about the schedule.
-We were doing things like other (average) startups do, fast development, no test, keep changing, dirty code everywhere.
-This worked for a new products, but as the usage increases, the required quality of the app should also increase.

-I am not only not happy about the way we work, I also feel that I am losing control of my work.
-I start feeling I will be no longer able to maintain the app's performance, code quality, and even do a accurate time estimation for new tasks.
-This is a very serious problem as I considered myself the gatekeeper of the project, even I am not the one to make (any) product decision.

 {% blockquote %}
 If you are a gatekeeper or find yourself thinking we need a gatekeeper, the thing that is broken or missing is trust.
 So instead of judging yes or no, good or bad, consider this instead: what could I do to make it so that I have more trust in the people around me?
 {% endblockquote %}

-The result of the discussion was that, I asked for a proper scheduling so that I can at least do my job as a developer, and hope this can change the trust thing a little bit.

-## Futher reading

-There are more articles from Julie's [medium](https://medium.com/the-year-of-the-looking-glass).

 ["Why Designers Leave"](https://medium.com/the-year-of-the-looking-glass/d0aa3b8af9b7)